Critical Incident Support

 My SSP is available 24/7, via app or phone, to all SFU students (graduate, undergraduate and post-doc).
 Students can access immediate and ongoing, confidential mental health and well-being support.
 Available in multiple languages from North America or abroad.

-The Interfaith Centre seeks to facilitate living one’s faith, to support the spiritual well-being of students, staff and faculty, and to increase the understanding of and respect for religious beliefs and practices across all three campuses.
+The Multifaith Centre seeks to facilitate living one’s faith, to support the spiritual well-being of students, staff and faculty, and to increase the understanding of and respect for religious beliefs and practices across all three campuses.

 Safety & Risk Services (SRS)